ggragham/wireguard_deploy/roles/nginx/README.md

 Requirements
 ------------

 - Docker is installed or a Docker Ansible role is applied (see [Docker Installation Guide](https://docs.docker.com/engine/install/)).
-This is required if you choose to use the Dockerized installation of Nginx.

 Role Variables
 --------------